ion-oset/election-test-cases/docs/notes/cvr-notes.md

 There are several concepts ("contest", "candidate") that have meaning in both contexts.
 The distinction is confusing enough that these notes reinforce it in several places.

+- A *"snapshot"* is the description of a cast vote record at different phase of processing.
+Ballot marking and scanning is just one phase of many.
+A cast vote record keeps individual snapshots of each phase, recording the history of a given ballot.

+    - All sub-elements of a cast vote record are contained within snapshots.
+    - Snapshots are quite repetitive of each other.
+Each needs to be able to stand independently of the others.

 - A *"contest"* is all the choices available in a contest.
 Most contests are "candidate contests", but there are several other kinds.
 A *"contest selection"* is any individual choice in a contest.
     - In an election definition a contest [`Section 4.9` (p.
 29 (38))] includes all the choices available to a voter.
     - In a cast vote record a contest [`Section 4.12` (p.
 33 (42))] includes only the choices actually made by the voter.
 It will refer back to the contest in the election definition.